 Hobbies can be educational: even if not directly so they develop concentration and some range of skills.
 My daughters did a bit of electronics when they were little (they learned to solder by 7, made little kits, improvised a few things….) and my older daughter is now doing electronics A level (and planning to do a degree in it).

 It may also be an opportunity to do subjects schools do not offer.
 Interested in Latin or astronomy?
 Want to learn programming to a useful level?
 Interested in philosophy?
 Obviously particular schools might, offer subjects, but no school can offer anything like the full range of available subjects.
-The sky is the limit – unless you are interested in astronomy. in which case. the galaxy is.
+The sky is the limit – unless you are interested in astronomy, in which case, the observable universe is.

 There are now MOOCs (large scale online courses) that, again, many adults do for pleasure.
 My children have done MOOCs on everything from Dante to Haskell (a programming language no one teaches at school level – but which appeals to the mathematically inclined).